mhdatallah/fsd-ams-nodejs-boilerplate/readme.md

 As for the communication with the back-end, to insure [separation of concerns](https://deviq.com/principles/separation-of-concerns), I have separated all the API calls in [api.js](./src/reac-app/src/../../react-app/src/services/api.js).
 This allows for easier code-handling and scalability as the system grows and the API calls become more complex.

+As the web app should be scalable enough to serve different pages (or components) for different URL paths, I have used [React Router](https://reactrouter.com/) to simplify the routing mechanism.

 ---

 ## Installation